Operational BI Defined

 Data virtualization queries and joins data from multiple source systems on demand.
 This allows operational BI users to view both historical and real-time data without the expense of creating a real-time data warehouse infrastructure.

 - Well Operational BI – This energy firm wanted to provide well operations data to engineers, maintenance managers, and business analysts each requiring different slices of the data, optimally formatted for their wide range of specialized analysis tools including Business Objects, Excel, Tibco Spotfire, Matrikon ProcessNet, Microsoft Reporting and more.
-Using Composite data virtualization, they now provide the common views and data services required.
+Using Cisco data virtualization, they now provide the common views and data services required.

-- IT Performance Management Dashboard – To gain a complete applications performance picture, IT operations managers monitor SLA and other system status metrics using Composite views sourced from a wide range of application management systems.
+- IT Performance Management Dashboard – To gain a complete applications performance picture, IT operations managers monitor SLA and other system status metrics using CIS views sourced from a wide range of application management systems.